Your return to DMACC is a partnership. You should not come to any DMACC facility if you answer "YES" to any of the following:

 - Do not touch your face before you have had a chance to wash your hands.

 DMACC recommends that students, Faculty, and staff wear a face mask.
-Two (2) double-layer, cloth face masks may be provided or individuals may choose to wear their own.
+Two (2) double-layer, cloth face masks may be provided.

 Masks are recommended inside all DMACC facilities.